What can I do with a glut of courgettes?

 Classy Courgette Dip Recipe

-EQUIPMENT NEEDED: 1 deep-sided roasting/baking tray, with lid (or foil).
-Line with baking paper if you want to minimize the effort to clean your pan afterwards, but I like the bits that stick to the bottom!
+- 1 deep-sided roasting dish - approx 20x30cm - with lid (or use foil).
+Line with baking paper if you want to minimise the effort to clean your pan afterwards, but I like the bits that stick to the bottom!

-3-4 tablespoons of extra virgin olive oil (I use Toplou Monastery Extra Virgin Olive Oil)
+- 3-4 tbsp extra virgin olive oil (I use Toplou Monastery Extra Virgin Olive Oil)

-2 sprigs of fresh oregano (you could also use rosemary, thyme or tarragon if you prefer.
+- 2 sprigs fresh oregano (you could also use rosemary, thyme or tarragon if you prefer.
 Dried is fine too, but adjust quantities down)

-2 cloves of garlic, skin on but smashed slightly with the side of a knife
+- 2 fat cloves of garlic, skin on but smashed slightly with the side of a knife

 - Pre-heat oven to 160°

 - Place the 1st 7 prepared ingredients into the baking tray and mix well

 - Squeeze the lemon juice over the mix, then throw the lemon half into the tray as well – why not?

 - Cover and place in the oven for 45-60 minutes, stirring part way through